appshine-io/.github/profile/README.md

 ## Introduction

-Appshine is a design agency focused on helping startups build and ship beautiful products their customers will love. ❤️ Our core offer is:
+Appshine is a design agency focused on helping startups drive sales and retention. ❤️ Our core offer is:
 ```
 An app design your customers will love in 30 days or we refund 80% of your back